Swindon railway station: Services

 Additional services run during the peak periods and some existing services are extended further afield.
-One train is extended beyond Swansea to Carmarthen and a number of trains are extended beyond Bristol Temple Meads to Weston-super-Mare, Taunton, Exeter St Davids, Plymouth and Penzance.
+Some trains are extended beyond Swansea to Carmarthen and a number of trains are extended beyond Bristol Temple Meads to Weston-super-Mare, Taunton, Exeter St Davids, Plymouth and Penzance.

+Future services

+Go-op, a co-operatively owned open access train operating company, have proposed to operate services between Swindon, Taunton and Weston-super-Mare.
+In November 2024, the Office of Rail and Road gave conditional approval for the proposed services subject to financial and rolling stock requirements, to begin no later than December 2026.

 Panel box

-The railway in the vicinity of Swindon station and for a distance of about 20-30 mi in each direction towards Didcot, Bristol, South Wales and Gloucester was controlled from a signal box situated behind platform number 4.
+The railway in the vicinity of Swindon station and for a distance of about 20-30 mi in each direction towards Didcot, Bristol, South Wales and Gloucester was controlled from a signal box situated behind platform 4.
 The panel box is a Western Region Integra design built by Henry Williams (Darlington) and opened in March 1968.
 The box was decommissioned in February 2016 and the panel was moved for preservation to Didcot Railway Centre.

-Plans

-It was announced in December 2005 that stations in the Thames Valley region were to be upgraded.